mdn/content/files/en-us/web/html/element/script/index.md

 - `blocking` {{Experimental_Inline}}

   - : This attribute explicitly indicates that certain operations should be blocked on the fetching of the script.
-The operations that are to be blocked must be a space-separated list of blocking attributes listed below.
+The operations that are to be blocked must be a space-separated list of blocking tokens listed below.
     - `render`: The rendering of content on the screen is blocked.

 - `crossorigin`